rocket-monkey-fun/color_spy/README.md

 # color_spy
-Simple tool to read color values from screen.
+Simple tool to read color values from the screen.